Jump to main content

 How to Lodge a Claim

-You should claim your deductions in Parts 7.1 and 7.3 of the Tax Return – Individuals (BIR60) for the relevant year of assessment.
-If the interest payments involve a re-mortgaged loan or a second mortgage, you should also complete Part 7.4.
+You should claim your deductions in Parts 8.1, 8.2 and 8.4 of the Tax Return – Individuals (BIR60) for the relevant year of assessment.
+If the interest payments involve a re-mortgaged loan or a second mortgage, you should also complete Section 10 of the Appendix.

 Supporting Documents

 You need not attach any proof of interest paid when you file your tax return.
-However, you must keep and retain the relevant documents for 7 years.
+However, you should retain the receipts for a period of 6 years after the expiration of the year of assessment in which the payments were made.
+You are required to produce receipts if your case is selected for review.
 In processing the claim, the Assessor may ask you to produce the following documents:

 • proof of your ownership;